Why Do Soccer Referees Check Player’s Shorts?

 Source – The FA

-All you should know is that any form of promotion or advertising on an undergarment is likely to bring about media attention if that advertising ended up being displayed during a game.
+Any form of promotion or advertising on an undergarment is likely to bring about media attention if that advertising ended up being displayed during a game.

 So, to avoid such a situation from unfolding and causing a public stir, referees take a quick check at the shorts and under shorts of a player to determine that no form of slogan, statement or image which could bring unnecessary attention is present.